Azeret6/tools/fire_calculator/README.md

 - **Withdrawal rate (4%)** — the widely cited "4% rule" from the Trinity
   Study, found sustainable over a 30-year retirement.
 3–5% is a reasonable range depending on how conservative you want to be.
-- **Real return = nominal − inflation** — the same simplified approach
+- **Real return via the Fisher equation** — `(1 + nominal) / (1 + inflation) − 1`,
-  used by most popular FIRE calculators (rather than the more precise Fisher equation).
-Accurate enough for long-term planning.
+  which correctly accounts for the compounding interaction between returns and inflation (rather than the simpler nominal-minus-inflation approximation).
+Used consistently across every tool in this repository.

 ## Limitations